Spectral analysis for nonstationary audio

 The simulated signal has length $N_\tau=2^{16}$ samples, sampled at $F_s = 8$~kHz (meaning the signal duration is $t_F=(N_\tau-1)/F_s\approx 8.2$~s).
 The spectrum $\ccS_X$ is written as $\ccS_X = S_1 + S_2$ where $S_l(\nu) = 1+\cos\left(2\pi(\nu-\nu_0^{(l)})/\Delta_\nu^{(l)}\right)$ if $|\nu-\nu_0^{(l)}|<\Delta_\nu^{(l)}/2$ and vanishes elsewhere (for $l\in\lbrace 1,2\rbrace$).
 The amplitude modulation $a$ is a sine wave $a(t) = a_0\left(1 + a_1\cos(2\pi t/T_1)\right)$, where $a_0$ is chosen such that $t_F^{-1}\int_0^{t_F}a^2(t)dt=1$.
 The time warping function $\gamma$ is such that $\log_q(\gamma'(t)) = \Gamma + \cos(2\pi t/T_2)e^{-t/T_3}$, where $\Gamma$ is chosen such that $t_F^{-1}\int_0^{t_F}\gamma'(t)dt=1$.

-The estimation algorithm is implemented with $M_s = 106$ and $p = 7$.
+JEFAS is implemented in the MATLAB/Octave scientific environment.
+Dimensions were set as $M_s = 106$ and $p = 7$.
+The wavelet transform is computed using the sharp wavelet with $\ln(\epsilon)=-25$ corresponding to a quality factor $Q=6$.
+In this problem, the algorithm took 67 seconds to converge on a standard desktop computer (CPU Intel Core @ 3.20~GHz $\times$ 4, 7.7 GB RAM).
 Results are shown in Fig.~\ref{fig:deform.estimations} and compared with baseline estimations.
 For the sake of visibility, the baseline estimator of the amplitude modulation (which is very oscillatory) is not displayed, but numerical assessments are provided in Table~\ref{tab:mse}, which gives MSEs for the different estimations.
-The proposed algorithm is clearly more precise than the baseline algorithm, furthermore its precision is well accounted for by the Cram\'er-Rao bound: in Fig.~\ref{fig:deform.estimations}, the estimate is essentially contained within the 95~\% confidence interval provided by the CRLB (assuming gaussianity and unbiasedness).
+JEFAS is clearly more precise than the baseline algorithm, furthermore its precision is well accounted for by the Cram\'er-Rao bound: in Fig.~\ref{fig:deform.estimations}, the estimate is essentially contained within the 95~\% confidence interval provided by the CRLB (assuming Gaussianity and unbiasedness).

-The left hand side of Fig.~\ref{fig:spectrum.estimation} displays the estimated spectrum given by the algorithm with formula~\eqref{fo:spectrum.estimator}.
-The agreement with the actual spectrum is very good, with a slight enlargement effect due to to the filtering by $|\hat{\psi}|^2$.
+The left hand side of Fig.~\ref{fig:spectrum.estimation} displays the estimated spectrum given by formula~\eqref{fo:spectrum.estimator}.
+The agreement with the actual spectrum is very good, with a slight enlargement effect due to filtering by $|\hat{\psi}|^2$.
 The right hand side of Fig.~\ref{fig:spectrum.estimation} gives the evolution of the stopping criterion~\eqref{fo:stop.crit} with iterations.
 Numerical results show that time warping estimation converges faster than amplitude modulation estimation.
-Nevertheless, when fixing a stopping criterion to 0.1~\% only 7 iterations are necessary for the algorithm to converge.
+Nevertheless, when fixing a stopping criterion to 0.1~\% only 7 iterations are necessary for JEFAS to converge.